 NMFS has determined that these monitoring measures are adequate, particularly as it relates to assessing the level of taking or impacts to affected species.
 The land-based PSO is expected to be positioned in a location that will maximize his/her ability to detect marine mammals and will also be required to utilize binoculars to improve detection rates.
 In addition, the boat-based PSO will cruise within the 120 dB ZOI, which is not a particularly large zone, thereby allowing him/her to conduct additional monitoring with binoculars.
-With respect to prevent takes of SRKW, NMFS considers WSDOT's visual and acoustic monitoring is adequate because (1) killer whales have large dorsal fins and can be easily spotted from great distances; (2) SRKWs typically move in groups which makes visual detection much easier; and (3) resident killer whales are very vocal, which makes them relatively easier for acoustic detection.
+With respect to prevent takes of SRKW, NMFS considers WSDOT's visual and acoustic monitoring is adequate because (1) killer whales have large dorsal fins and can be easily spotted from great distances; (2) SRKWs typically move in groups which Start Printed Page 36530makes visual detection much easier; and (3) resident killer whales are very vocal, which makes them relatively easier for acoustic detection.

 WSDOT will provide NMFS with a draft monitoring report within 90 days of the conclusion of the construction work.
 This report will detail the monitoring protocol, summarize the data recorded during monitoring, and estimate the number of marine mammals that may have been harassed.